 In this paper, we give an alternate approach to interpolation between hypersurfaces with a given correspondence.
 While the radial flow views the hypersurface as a collection of points, we will instead view it as defined by the collection of tangent spaces.
-This leads to the "dual variety", which we shall represent as a subspace of a Lorentzian space Λ .
-Then, the geodesic flow will be for the Lorentzian metric on Λ .
-Then, we transform that geodesic flow back to a flow between the original manifolds in \mathbb{R}^n .
+This leads to consideration of geodesic flows between "dual varieties".
+However, the dual varieties tradtionally lie in the "dual projective space". it has a natural Riemannian metric; however, the geodesic flow for this metric does not have certain natural properties (such as invariance under translation) that are desirable.
+Instead, we shall define a 'Lorentzian map" to a Lorentzian space Λ and represent the "dual varieties" as subspaces of the Lorentzian space Λ .
+Then, we use the geodesic flow for the Lorentzian metric on Λ , and then transform that geodesic flow back to a flow between the original manifolds in \mathbb{R}^n .